inkscope/inkscope/inkscopeViz/Readme.md

  At this stage of development, data are taken directly via Ceph rest API calls.
  It will take further data from a MongoDb database.

- For installation process, look at install.md in documentation folder
+ Manual installation is described in the [inkScope wiki](https://github.com/inkscope/inkscope/wiki)